Next Steps When You Have a Great Idea For a Business

 4. Build a Prototype

-Prototyping is an essential early step of business planning.
+Prototyping is an essential early step in business planning.
 It allows you to test out whether or not your vision is feasible.

 And "prototyping" is not just for outfits that make physical products.
 A prototype can also be a simple website representing your future business that you use to collect email addresses from interested parties.
 If you are after a specific niche like fashion or cooking, you might also consider creating a blog that will help you find a following, so you don't necessarily need to go out and build a fully formed product—the goal is to validate that some people are willing to pay for what you're planning to create.